Loading…

 AI is strong at summarising the requirements across visa subclasses, surfacing common pitfalls, and producing client-friendly explanations.
 Treat the output as a first draft for your own research — always cross-check against the current Home Affairs LIN, PAM, and policy before advising.
 The MARA agent's competence obligation does not transfer to a general-purpose LLM.

 Producing the evidence checklist, reviewing client documents against it, and identifying gaps is the largest time sink in most practices.
 AI can extract names, dates, document types, and inconsistencies across the file, flag missing items, and draft the document request to the client.
 The agent confirms the legal sufficiency.
+It's the same pattern that works for NDIS providers drowning in compliance paperwork — the machine does the collation, the qualified human makes the call.

 For partner visas, protection claims, and ministerial intervention requests, the narrative submission is the case.
 AI can structure a draft from your file notes and client statements, ensuring the relevant criteria are addressed in order.
 The registered agent writes the substantive argument and signs.
 This pattern routinely cuts drafting time by half without diluting the quality of the submission.

 Migration clients are anxious clients.
 They want status updates, processing time estimates, and clear next steps.
 AI drafts these in plain English and in the client's preferred language where appropriate.
 The agent reviews and sends.
 Calmer clients, fewer status-check emails, and better Google reviews follow.
+And since many of your clients are physically relocating, the same proactive-comms playbook used by moving and removalist companies is a useful reference point for keeping people informed at every stage.

 Nothing in the OMARA Code of Conduct prohibits AI.
 The obligations apply to the registered agent.
 Practically: